timebertt/masters-thesis-controller-sharding/content/40-design.md

 - when ring state changes, controller triggers reassignment or drain on all relevant objects
 - admission handles action 1 (new object or object drained)
   - handles object-related events, that can be detected solely by mutating API requests to objects
+  - currently, watch events (~cache) for the sharded objects are used for this
+  - with assignments in admission, watches and caches can be dropped
   - webhook adds significant latency to mutating API requests
     - only needs to act on unassigned objects -> add object selector
 - controller handles action 2 and 3 (ring state changes)